rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-build.md

 0. Click Register, and provide your info.
 0. Select "ISO" (not Azure or Virtua Lab).
 Click Continue.
 0. Select "English".
 Click Download.
-0. When the Download folder pops up, DO NOT click OK, just copy the file name, such as:
+0. Cancel the download of file:

    14393.0.161119-1705.RS1_REFRESH_SERVER_EVAL_X64FRE_EN-US.iso

-   The Packer script will download the file, but we want to make sure that it downloads the most recent file Microsoft has.
+   Leave it to the Packer to download the file, but we want to make sure that it downloads the most recent file Microsoft has.

    PROTIP: The file at time of writing is a whopping <strong>6.5 GB</strong>!
-So it may take hours to download.
+   So it may take hours to download, depending on how fast your internet connection is.

    ### Packer gets the file